tetractic/SK-SSH-Agent/README.md

 ## Features

- * Pageant IPC — Use security keys with PuTTY.
+ * Pageant IPC — Use security keys with PuTTY and WinSCP.
  * OpenSSH IPC — Use security keys with [OpenSSH for Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_overview).

 ## Requirements